esphome/esphome-docs/cookbook/power_meter.rst

 .. note::

-    Some energy meters have an exposed S0 port (which essentially just is a switch that closes), if that is the case the photo diode can be replaced with the following connection.
+    Some energy meters have an exposed S0 port (which essentially just is a switch that closes), if that is the case the photodiode can be replaced with the following connection.

     .. code-block::